 I'm a freelance photographer, artist, graphic designer and wordsmith by calling, someone with her roots planted deep in the good dark soil of the eastern Ontario highlands.
-After chalking up quite a diversity of experience in telecommunications, the legal sector, graphic design, writing and marketing, I had dreams of flying on my own wings and opened the KerrdeLune Design Works in 2006.
-I have never been happier, and I have never looked back - but sometimes I wonder how I managed to last as long as I did, toiling away in the entrails of large urban corporations for years and years.
+After chalking up experience in telecommunications, the legal sector, graphic design, freelance writing and marketing, I dreamed of flying on my own wings and opened the KerrdeLune Design Works in 2006.
+I've never been happier, and I've never looked back - but sometimes I wonder how I lasted as long as I did, toiling away in the entrails of large urban corporations for years and years.

-There is a wildness to these eldering days that feeds me, and I could not live without it.
-Nature is my canvas, and the sweeping north wind my brush - the turning seasons compose the symphony, orchestrate the score and write the choreography of fond seasonal wanderings in the Great Round of time.
+There is a wildness to these eldering days that feeds me, and I couldn't live without it.
+Nature is my canvas, and the north wind is my brush - the turning seasons compose the symphony, orchestrate the score and write the choreography of fond seasonal wanderings in the Great Round of time.
 My happiest hours are spent rambling the woodlands, hills and fens of the Lanark Highlands, and the camera is my third eye - the clear and ever present lens through which I see earth and the heavens, connect with them in a profound, painterly and elemental way and filter my experience of the living world.
 Call it simply an ongoing study in Mono no aware (物の哀れ).

-A naturalist all my days, I'm an ardent devotee of twilight, untrodden landscapes, full moons, liminal spaces and the wild wisdom which sustains the cosmos, also confessing cheerfully to a love of old trees, quiet ponds, meandering streams, weathered rail fences and starry, starry nights.
-I believe right down to my roots that the pen and paintbrush are mightier than the sword.
+A naturalist all my days, I'm an ardent devotee of twilight, untrodden landscapes, full moons, liminal spaces and the wild wisdom which sustains the cosmos, confessing also to a love of old trees, quiet ponds, meandering streams, weathered rail fences and starry, starry nights.
+I believe right down to my gnarly roots that pen and lens and paintbrush are mightier than the sword.